 First, select a passage at random of 100 words.
 Next, create the average sentence length by dividing the number of words by the number of sentences.
 Then you count the complex words (those with three syllables or more).
 Divide the total number of words by the number of complex words and finally, times that by 0.04.

 The resulting score will tell you how readable your content is.
 A score of 6 means it can be understood by a 6th grader.
 A score of 17 means it can be understood by a college graduate.
 As such, you want a score of around 10-12.

 Both these tests have their limits.
 Not all difficult words have a lot of syllables, and not all words with a lot of syllables are difficult to understand.
 Equally, short sentences can be as confusing as long ones.

 Still, as a rule of thumb, it gives you a litmus test.
 If you get bad scores, you know you need to do some editing.

 If this all looks difficult, you’ll be glad to know there are tools to help you do most of the work.

-By what about that all important title?
-After all, if the title is no good, no one will read the article.
-Joanne just covered ways to boost your title for search and social , but here are another couple of tools to make it easier.
+My colleague has covered ways to boost your title for search and social, but here are another couple of tools to make it easier.

 Now you’ve made sure your content is easily readable by humans, you need to make sure it’s also easily discoverable by search engine algorithms.
 If you don’t, those humans that now can read your content, won’t.
 Your tree will fall in the forest with no one there to hear it.